businessmajor/graphics_engine/README.md

 Based on my final project for Computer Graphics during grad school.
 Cheers :)

-From the graphics_engine directory, compile with python3 engine/build/build.py
+Navigate to the graphics_engine/engine folder in your terminal and compile with python3 build/build.py

+Run with ./engine

 Requires SDL3